SherinOsman/Tyche/README.md

 # Team Members :
 # Ahmed Moustafa Ahmed Mohammed  (Market Research & Content Creation): Conducted PEST analysis, created one week of content ( Ideas,posters & reels using AI), and contributed to website creation.
 # Doha Youssif Hasib Hassan(Strategy & Content Creation): Developed a buyer persona, worked on the marketing mix, and created one week of content ( Ideas,posters & reels using AI).
-# Faten Hossam Eldin Hamed Abdelhamed Badr (Analysis & Content Creation): Created a buyer persona, conducted SWOT analysis, and developed one week of content ( Ideas, posters & reels using AI).
+# Faten Hossam Eldin Hamed Abdelhamed Badr (Analysis & Content Creation): Created a buyer persona, conducted SWOT analysis, and developed one week of content ( Ideas, posters & reels using AI) and managed Meta Ads.
-# Samah Mahmoud Hassan El Sherif (Competitive Analysis & Media Buying): Performed competitor analysis, handled one week of content creation ( Ideas, posters & reels using AI), and managed Meta Ads.
+# Samah Mahmoud Hassan El Sherif (Competitive Analysis & Media Buying): Performed competitor analysis, handled one week of content creation ( Ideas, posters & reels using AI).
-# Sherin Magdy Rashad Osman ( Team Leader) ( Branding & Creative Direction): Led the team, worked on the marketing mix, handled branding and design, and created one week of content (ideas, posters & reels using AI).
+# Sherin Magdy Rashad Osman ( Team Leader) ( Branding & Creative Direction): Led the team, worked on the marketing mix, handled branding and design, and created one week of content (ideas, posters & reels using AI) and managed Meta Ads.
 # All team members collaboratively developed the agency’s vision, mission, and goals.
 # Instructor Name : Eng/ Momen Elbadry
 # Google Link :